Mahipalpur: History

-The village dates back to the 11th century, and is named after a Tomar ruler named Mahipal.
+The village dates back to the 11th century, and is named after a Tomara ruler named Mahipala.
+The area around the village has been inhabited since then.
+For example, the Sultan Ghari monument was built in around 10th century by the Pratihara dynasty.
 The area around the village has been inhabited since earlier.
-For example, the Sultan Ghari monument was built in around 10th century by gurjur pratihara dynasty.
-During the 17th century people from the nearby malikpur migrated here and removed the local people.
+For example, the Sultan Ghari monument was built in around 10th century by the Pratihara dynasty.
+Mahipalpur has an ancient Hauz and Mahal, two historical monuments which reveal the habitation of this area during the seven capitals that existed in Delhi in historic times.
+As per a local story, during the 17th century people escaped from the nearby malikpur village, as they would have had to face the ruler's rage, having looted a person working with him, migrated here and removed the local people.